aws-samples/aws-get-started-workshop/content/04-test-prod/02-create-test-prod-accounts.md

 1. Navigate to **`AWS SSO`**.
 2. Access **`AWS accounts`** in AWS SSO.
-3. Select the newly created prod AWS account.
+3. Select the newly created test AWS account.
 4. Select **`Remove access`** from the **`User/group`** entry that matches the AWS SSO email address you supplied in the previous step.
 5. Select **`Remove access`** to confirm removal.
-6. Repeat steps 1-5 for the test AWS account you've created.

 ### Initialize AWS Accounts' Root User